1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a chemistry lab.
 There are 6 people in this picture.
 On the right, two women are looking at a book and talking.
 One is standing and one is sitting.
-In the middle, two women are talking about something, and another woman is reading a book.
+In the middle, two women are talking, and another woman is reading a book.
-On the left side, a woman in black is doing something
+On the left side, a woman in black is doing something.
-we also can see many Lab tools in the background.
+we can also see many Lab tools in the background.
-(They are all busy.)
 ```

 ### 17.2	part2（3 ~ 4）(30+30) 6~8个句子